casdoor/casdoor-website/docs/application/tags.md

 ---
-title: Tags
+title: Application tags
-description: Configure your application tags
+description: Restrict sign-in to users whose tags match the application’s tags.
-keywords: [tags, tag, application]
+keywords: [tags, application, access control]
 authors: [Chinoholo0807]
 ---

-Application tags control which users can access your application.
-When you configure tags on an application, only users whose tags match at least one of the application's tags can sign in.
-Admin and global admin users bypass this restriction entirely.
+**Application tags** limit who can sign in: only users with at least one tag that matches the application’s tags can access it.
+Admins and global admins are not restricted.

-For example, if your `dev_app` application has tags `dev` and `staging`, users need either the `dev` tag or the `staging` tag to access it.
-Users can have multiple tags separated by commas, like `"dev,qa,staging"`.
-When a user has multiple tags, Casdoor checks each one individually—if any tag matches the application's tags, authentication succeeds.
+Example: if the application has tags `dev` and `staging`, users must have `dev` or `staging` (or both).
+User tags are comma-separated (e.g. `"dev,qa,staging"`); Casdoor checks each tag and allows access if any match.
+The reserved tag `guest-user` is for [guest authentication](/docs/how-to-connect/guest-auth); those users become `normal-user` when they set credentials.

-Casdoor uses specific tag values for special user types.
-The `guest-user` tag identifies temporary users created through guest authentication.
-These users automatically upgrade to `normal-user` when they set credentials.
-See [Guest Authentication](/docs/how-to-connect/guest-auth) for details.

-## Working with Multiple Tags
+## Multiple tags per user

-Users often need access to multiple applications or environments.
-Instead of creating separate user accounts, you can assign multiple tags to a single user by separating them with commas.

-Consider a user who needs access to both development and staging environments.
-Set their tag field to `"dev,staging"`.
-When this user tries to sign in to your development application (which has the `dev` tag), Casdoor splits their tags and finds that `dev` matches.
-The same user can also access your staging application (tagged with `staging`) without any additional configuration.

-This approach works seamlessly with existing single-tag users.
-A user with just `"prod"` as their tag continues to work exactly as before, while users with comma-separated tags like `"prod,monitoring"` gain access to both production and monitoring applications.
+Assign several tags to one user (e.g. `"dev,staging"`) so they can access multiple apps or environments.
+Casdoor splits the user’s tags and matches against the application’s tags.
+Single-tag users (e.g. `"prod"`) behave as before.

 ## Configuration

-On the application edit page, you can find the `Tags` configuration section where you can add tags.
+On the application edit page, use the **Tags** section to add the tags that are allowed to sign in.

 ![configure_tags](/img/application/tags/configure_app_tags.png)